NBeeCC/NIJI-EN-OSRP-GUIDE/Fabric_Guide.md

 ## Fabric Loader

 For those who already use modded Minecraft with Fabric, this installation guide will show you how to get the pack working with the Fabric modloader.
+Alternatively you can also watch the [YouTube Tutorial](https://youtu.be/fG2UQrLSckQ).

 - First you want to download the [NIJISANJI EN MOBS & ITEMS](https://modrinth.com/resourcepack/project-nijisanji-en-osrp/version/sD3QuNkx) pack for the Minecraft version you want.
 Place it in a folder you can access easily.
 - Secondly download the [Fabric Loader](https://fabricmc.net/use/installer/).
 For the purposes of this tutorial we will use the installer.
 Place it in the same folder as the Resource Pack.
 ![FabricJar](https://cdn.discordapp.com/attachments/1131312669773795428/1132093341840973884/image.png)